 In 2019, Chicago Folklore Ensemble created Lift Every Voice, a show for kids that celebrated the local history of African-American and Latino liberation movements in Chicago, combining storytelling with freedom songs performed on violin, banjo, and Mexican son jarocho instruments.
 Lift Every Voice was performed in city parks as part of the Chicago Park District’s Night Out in the Parks series.

 Also in 2019, the ensemble began recording the album Praner Alap: Meeting of Hearts, which will present songs of Rabindranath Tagore that the group performed in the show Our Gitanjali.
 The arrangements, created through a cross-cultural collaborative process, combine elements of Western classical music and jazz with Hindustani ragas and Bengali folk sounds.
-The album was mixed and mastered during the Covid-19 pandemic, and will be released in 2022, accompanied by a booklet with new translations of the Bengali lyrics and original artwork inspired by the songs.
+The album will be released in 2023, accompanied by a booklet with new translations of the Bengali lyrics and original artwork inspired by the songs.

 Chicago Folklore Ensemble is fiscally sponsored by Crossing Borders Music and can accept tax deductible donations to further its programming.